Arts and Culture Grants Program

 If you’re registered and operate outside of the NT, and don't meet the above criteria, you can't apply.

-You can however form partnerships with eligible NT based arts organisations or artists.
+You can, however, partner with eligible NT-based arts organisations or artists.
 They can apply and administer on your behalf.

 NT Government agencies, education institutions and hospitals are ineligible but can partner with NT arts organisations or eligible applicants.

 Get a list of art organisations and venues in the NT.